 c.
 For now the LORD would have established your kingdom over Israel forever: The whole point in being a king was to establish a dynasty, where one’s sons sat on the throne afterwards.
 God told Saul that his descendants would not reign after him.
 Though he was a king, he would not establish the monarchy in Israel.

 d.
-But now your kingdom shall not continue: From these words we might expect Saul to be “impeached” as king right then and there.
-But Saul would actually reign another 20 years.
-He will still be on the throne as a king, but it will never be the same because the end of his kingdom is certain.
+But now your kingdom shall not continue: From these words we might expect Saul to be removed as king at that moment.
+But Saul would reign for another 20 years.
+He would still be on the throne as a king, but it would never be the same because the end of his kingdom and his dynasty was now certain.

 i.
 This was no small sin.
 “To disobey God in the smallest matter is sin enough: there can be no sin little, because there is no little God to sin against.”
 (Trapp)

 ii.
 Because the actual judgment for this sin was so far off we should regard Samuel’s pronouncement of judgment as an invitation to repentance.
 Many times, when God announces judgment, He will relent if His people repent.
 “Though God threaten Saul with the loss of his kingdom for this sin, yet it is not improbable that there was a tacit condition implied, as is usual in such cases.”
 (Poole)

 e.
 The LORD has sought for Himself a man after His own heart, and the LORD has commanded him to be commander over His people: Though God rejected Saul He did not reject Israel.
 Because God loved Israel He would raise up a king, a man after His own heart.

 i.
 Saul was a man after Israel’s heart.
 He was all about image, prestige, and the things men look at.
 But God will now give Israel a man after His own heart and raise that man up to be the next king.